-Upon separation, should you be unable to financially support yourself, you should attend your local Centrelink office as soon as possible, to inquire as to any financial assistance and benefits which may be available.
+To get separate, should you be unable to financially support yourself, you should attend your local Centrelink office as soon as possible, to inquire as to any financial assistance and benefits which may be available.
 In some circumstances, there is emergency funding available from Centrelink.

-In so far as child support is concerned, it is important to be aware that child support only begins to accrue from when a child support case is lodged with the Child Support Agency by a parent.
+In so far as child support is concerned, it is important to be aware that child support only begins to accrue when a child support case is lodged with the Child Support Agency by a parent.
 As such, it is important that should your former spouse not be financially supporting the Children, that you consider lodging a case by calling the Child Support Agency as soon as possible.

-Should you be unable to financially support yourself following separation, your former spouse may be required to financially support you, such financial support being known as spousal maintenance.
+Should you be unable to financially support yourself while getting separate, your former spouse may be required to financially support you, such financial support being known as spousal maintenance.
 Spousal maintenance is not likely to be ongoing and is usually for a nominated period of time so as to enable you to re-establish yourself in your new life.
 It may be to undertake further training or until the children are of an age that you can increase your work commitments.
 To make a successful application for spousal maintenance, you must show that: